dillanwcarroll/MSR/dev_utility/README.txt

 VERSION CONTROL OPTIONS:
--GitHub Desktop (you might need to generate git credentials in the VSTS clone tab) -Console Commands: https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html
+-GitHub Desktop (you might need to generate git credentials in the VSTS clone tab) -Visual Studio Codes built-in version control.
+-Console Commands: https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html

+DEVELOPMENT PROCESS:
+-Run: nodemon app.js
+    -Now everytime you change a file it will restart the server for you -Ctrl+C in the terminal will prompt you to stop the server.